Skip to content

 -- Yi-Jing (I Ching)

 A variable is a fundamental concept in programming which allows you to store, read, and manipulate data.
 It can be seen as a container of data, enabling you to refer to the data by a symbolic name rather than the value in the memory directly.
 This is essential for writing readable and maintainable code.
+In this chapter, we will explore the following topics:

-Conceptual model of variables
+Conceptual model of Mojo variables

 There are various way to define the term "variable", and the definition varies across programming languages.
 In this Miji, I would provide the following conceptual model which I found easy to understand and remember when I program in Mojo: